folio-org/folio-org.github.io/reference/api/index.md

 * [https://s3.amazonaws.com/foliodocs/api/mod-search/3.2/s/mod-search.html](https://s3.amazonaws.com/foliodocs/api/mod-search/3.2/s/mod-search.html)
 * List of endpoints: [https://s3.amazonaws.com/foliodocs/api/mod-search/3.2/config-doc.json](https://s3.amazonaws.com/foliodocs/api/mod-search/3.2/config-doc.json)

+### Version numbers

+The generated API documentation has a "version number" at the top in brackets.
+This originates from each module's API description file "version" property.

+This property is mostly used inconsistently by module developers.
+Instead refer to each module's ModuleDescriptor.

 ### Explain "views" {#explain-views}

 For each module, the "views" of its documentation are generated from the same source API description file, but using different presentation software.